schrockwell/bodyguard/README.md

 end
 ```

-## Phoenix and Other Plug Apps
+## Authorizing Controller Actions

-The `Authy.Controller` module contains helper functions designed to provide authorization in controller actions.
+The `Bodyguard.Controller` module contains helper functions designed to provide authorization in controller actions.

 * `authorize/3` returns the tuple `{:ok, conn}` on success, and `{:error, :unauthorized}` on failure.
-* `authorize!/3` returns a modified `conn` on success, and will raise `Authy.NotAuthorizedError` on failure.
+* `authorize!/3` returns a modified `conn` on success, and will raise `Bodyguard.NotAuthorizedError` on failure.
 By default, this exception will cause Plug to return HTTP status code 403 Forbidden.

 A flag is set on the `conn` to indicate that authorization has succeeded.
 This flag can be checked automatically at the end of the request using the `verify_authorized` plug, which will raise an exception if authorization was never performed.
 (TODO: add more details about this, maybe in another section, like setup?)